 How you feel 1 hour later: Did the food satisfy your hunger, did you eat too much, were you bloated etc.

-Whether it’s a single chocolate, a spoonful of mayo, or a full dinner, the calories all add up.
+Whether it's a single chocolate, a spoonful of mayo, or a full dinner, the nutritional value and the calories all add up.